The micro-generation scheme allows households to be paid money for selling on any excess renewable electricity they generate.

 It's promised that people will receive 'a competitive market rate' from their electricity supplier.
-But some suppliers have yet to announce what that will be.
+And most suppliers have now announced what that will be.

 So if you have 15 solar panels installed you're looking at a payment of up to €350 a year with these suppliers.